Fork me on GitHub

 • Dynamic labels—also known as commands-based labels—allow you to generate labels at runtime.
 With a dynamic label, the teleport process executes an external command on its host at a configurable frequency and the output of the command becomes the label value.

-You can add multiple static and dynamic labels for the same resource.
+You can add multiple static, dynamic, and resource-based labels for the same resource.
 However, you can't add static labels that use the same key with different values or use a static label to define multiple potential values.

 Dynamic labels are especially useful for decoupling a label value from the Teleport configuration.
 For example, if you start Teleport on an Amazon EC2 instance, you can use a dynamic label to set the region value based on the result from a command sent to the EC2 instance metadata API.
 The dynamic label enables you to use the same configuration for each server in an Amazon Machine Image but filter and limit access to the servers based on their AWS region.